Ongoing courses Spring 2025

 More info:

-• APPLY via course webpage at Blekinge Institute of Technology
+- Course webpage at Blekinge Institute of Technology

-• Course title in Swedish: Analys av Skadlig Programvara
+- Course title in Swedish: Analys av Skadlig Programvara

-• Course Code: DV2613
+- Course Code: DV2613

-• Admission requirements: Admission to the course require at least 120 credits, of which at least 90 credits are in a technical area, and a minimum of 2
+- Admission requirements: Admission to the course require at least 120 credits, of which at least 90 credits are in a technical area, and a minimum of 2

-years professional experience within an area related to software-intensive product and/or service development (shown by, for example, a work certificate from an employer).
+years professional experience within an area related to software-intensive product and/or service development (shown by, for example, a work certificate from an employer). - The course runs at 50% study pace, on distance

-• All education and examination are held on distance.
+- All education and examination are held on distance.

 Companies and their IT systems are affected by advanced intrusions, various ransomware attacks and or thefts of both sensitive and secret information.
 In case of being compromised companies need to understand their weak points, ways of intrusion and attackers attributes.
 The course focuses on developing the student’s skills to investigate and analyze complex cyber attacks (Cyber Kill Chain) and to track the threat actor, discover exploited vulnerabilities so that companies can restore data and system integrity.